hamlet-io/docs/docs/getting-started/install.md

 echo "testing" > test.txt
 ```

-Now back in the container's terminal session, check that you can see the new file.
+Now back in the container's terminal session check that you can see the new file.

 ```console
 ## ls - list information in the current directory